louiskwt/teach-myself-cs/programming/sicp/notes.md

 When the function returned by the lambda expression is called, the return expression of a lambda expression executed.

 - Lambdas can return other lambdas!

+## Recusion

+Recursion is a technique used for creating a function that is defined in terms of itself.
+It means that if a recursive function will call itself when it was executed.
+The gist of recursion is that it has to have base case defined so that it will eventually return, and when the fucntion calls itself, it does so with a smaller or simpler set of input so that the function will eventually reach the base case and return.

+The order of a recursive function is that all the recursive calls have to return before the first function frame that trigger the recursive call can proceed.